The IT Stack We Deployed for a 10-Person Accounting Firm

 If you've had recent turnover and aren't sure what access was left open, the IT offboarding guide covers the exact cleanup steps.

-For an accounting firm handling sensitive client financial data, ransomware is a genuine operational risk.
-A locked file server during tax season, or a SharePoint library wiped by a compromised account, would disrupt active client work and could trigger regulatory notification obligations.
-Here is how we layered the protection.
+For an accounting firm handling sensitive client financial data, ransomware is a material operational risk.
+A locked file server during tax season, or a SharePoint library wiped by a compromised account, would disrupt active client work and could create contractual or regulatory notification issues, depending on the facts.
+Here is how we layered the protection — split into two separate backup layers, plus endpoint protection and insurance.

 iDrive for Business